-The arrow on the symbol is up when the tide is high, or is down when the tide is low.
-The symbol is gray and yellow according to tide state.
-The symbol is all yellow when the tide is high completely and all grey when the tide is low completely.
+The arrow on the symbol points upward or downward with tide rising or falling, respectively.
+The symbol is filled in gray and/or yellow according to tide state.
+It is completely filled in yellow when the tide is fully high and grey when it is fully low.